viblo/Munk2D/docs/manual.md

 passed to your function.
 Only the first callback registered for any unique value of `key` will be recorded.
 It returns `cpTrue` if the callback is scheduled and `cpfalse` when the `key` has already been used.
-The behavior of adding a `postStep()` callback from outside of a collision handler or query callback is undefined.
+The behavior of adding a `postStep()` callback from outside a collision handler or query callback is undefined.

 **Note:** Post-step callbacks are not run in any particular order.
 If you need